ECOLOGY

 Shorter thicker leaves

-Tougher leaves are able to withstand stronger winds without being damaged.
+Tougher leaves are able to withstand stronger winds without being

 Kauri – canopy